 Biography

-Born in 1989 in Kanagawa, Japan, Masayoshi Nojo completed his MA in Japanese Paintings in 2015 from the Kyoto University of Art and Design.
-With his unique and complex techniques, he combines contemporary visual languages with Japanese aesthetics, exploring the themes of memory and the passage of time.
+Masayoshi Nojo (b.
+1989, Japan) completed his MA in Japanese Paintings in 2015 from the Kyoto University of Art and Design.
+With his unique and complex techniques he creates a contemporary visual language in tune with established Japanese aesthetics to explore themes of memory and the passage of time.

-Rooted in Japanese art history, Nojo’s use of silver – ethereal and shimmering – is particularly reminiscent of Ogata Kōrin’s celebrated work during the Edo Period in seventeenth-century Japan.
-Kōrin’s marbled silver rivers, often painted upon byōbu folding screens, were symbolic of time’s flow due to the changing colour of the metal through oxidisation.
-This depiction of time has since been adopted as a motif by artists worldwide such as Gustav Klimt and has become a cornerstone of a form of Japanese art known today as Rinpa (literally meaning “school of Kōrin”).
-With his most recent series, entitled Mirage, Nojo uses this sense of time to conjure a sense of deja-vu in the viewer – evoking a memory tantalisingly close, yet just out of reach.
+Nojo’s work is rooted in a traditional Japanese visual language.
+Nojo’s use of silver – ethereal and shimmering – is particularly reminiscent of Kōrin’s marbled silver rivers often painted upon byōbu folding screens.
+These were symbolic of time’s flow due to the changing colour of the metal through oxidisation.
+This depiction of time has since been adopted as a motif by artists worldwide, such as Gustav Klimt, and has become a cornerstone of a form of Japanese art known today as Rinpa (literally meaning “school of Kōrin”).
+In Nojo’s most recent series entitled Mirage, he plays on this art historical timeline to conjure a sense of deja-vu for the viewer: he evokes a memory tantalisingly close yet just out of reach, precisely through his familiar and recognisable, but visionary and innovative artistic practice.

 Works